ytr0221/BHA_Stirrer/README.md

+#NOTE
+Please add a 100 ohm resistor to the fan.

 #BHA Stirrer
 This repo contains the designs and source files of a **DIY Magnetic Stirrer**.
 Such a device is used to stir liquids continiously for a long period of time.
 The optional heating pad keeps the liquid warm, it is not design for boiling or cooking.